MuhammedHashimT/jm-exam-api/API_DOCS.md

 **Important**: Students must select one subject from the `subject1` category and one from the `subject2` category.
 All Subject 1 exams are scheduled for morning (09:00 AM - 11:00 AM) and all Subject 2 exams for afternoon (02:00 PM - 04:00 PM).

+**Note**: Exam times are not stored in the student database.
+Frontend can get exam times by matching the subject code with the constants data from `/api/subjects/:section`.

 ---

 ## Institution Endpoints